Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 Can I buy a home in Tanzania as a US citizen in 2026?

-As of early 2026, US citizens can legally buy residential property in Tanzania, but the purchase takes the form of leasehold rights or unit titles rather than outright freehold land ownership, since all land in Tanzania is public land held in trust by the President.
+As of early 2026, US citizens can legally buy residential property in Tanzania, but not through the kind of outright freehold land ownership that Americans are used to at home.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Tanzania.